Novage/p2p-media-loader/README.md

 ## Limitations

 Only one media track is delivered over P2P.
-If video and audio tracks in HLS or DASH go separately, just video is going to be shared over P2P network.
+If video and audio tracks in HLS or MPEG-DASH go separately, just video is going to be shared over P2P network.